thirdwave-network/thirdwave-network-website/README.md

 #### Deploying the website

 Deployments are done using [Netlify](https://app.netlify.com/).
-You must be added to the Narative Netlify organization to deploy.
+You must be added to the thirdave.network Netlify organization to deploy.

 ```sh
 # To deploy, commit and push to master